elizabethengelman/single_responsibility_blog/single_responsibility.md

 violate the Single Responsibility Principle, but why do we care?

 In order to answer this question, let's dig back into our Tic Tac Toe example.
-As our Tic Tac Toe game evolves, let's say that we decide to extend our program to allow the user to play in a browser, in addition to our initial display in the terminal.
+As we mentioned above, it is quite possible that our Tic Tac Toe game evolves in such a way that we decide to extend our program to allow the user to play in a browser, in addition to our initial display in the terminal.
 So, how could we accomplish this?
 Our first option could be to use the same ```Board``` class that we defined above, and to add the new